 — Onesphore Hakizimana is a graduate student in animal sciences at the University of Rwanda.

-Watch a 3-minute video about Onesphore’s project:
+Watch a 3-minute video about Onesphore’s project from 2022:

 Promoting dialogue on theology and the sciences among students and researchers in Benin

-Watch a 3-minute video about Faustin’s project:
+Watch a 3-minute video about Faustin’s project from 2022:

 The origin of humankind: interactions among scientific, biblical and African cultural perspectives

 Understanding the origins of humankind and our place in the cosmos has been one of society’s big questions since ancient times.
 The debate about whether Christianity and biological evolution are compatible is well known but in Africa, there are also cultural perspectives on these big questions.

 In Mali, the Dogon are an ethnic people group with their own languages, religious beliefs and knowledge about the cosmos.
 According to Dogon creation mythology, the god Ama created all matter in the universe.
 Today, some Dogon have become Christians or Muslims.

 Working with GBEEM Mali, the IFES national movement, biologist Nou Poudiougo conducted a research project that helped improve our understanding of the origin of humankind from biblical, scientific and cultural (Dogon) perspectives.
 Nou’s study explored the similarities, differences and interactions between these three areas of knowledge.
 The project included a literature review and surveys of cosmologists, anthropologists, pastors and other professionals.
 A seminar with GBEEM students gathered Christian students’ perspectives on the origin of humankind and also equipped them to engage in constructive dialogue on this topic.
 Nou will present his findings in a scholarly article.